myBonzle menu: Add to my places Add picture Add story Add note

 Yow Springs is one of the hottest places in Australia.
 It experiences exceptionally high daytime temperatures and overnight temperatures along with far below average wind speed and humidity levels.
 Rainfall is above average and numbers of cloudy days and numbers of clear days are below average.

 Yow Springs has a wet and a dry season.
 The wet season in Yow Springs begins around October and ends around April.
 Over the course of the wet season, Yow Springs receives around 798.2mm of rain.
 By comparison, in the dry season from May to September, less than 57.9mm of rain falls in total.
 At the height of the wet season in February it rains on average 15.1 days in that one month.
-Indeed, Yow Springs has experienced as much as 431.3mm in a single April day and as much as 575.9mm in a single month (January).
+Indeed, Yow Springs has experienced as much as 431.3mm in a single April day.
+The wettest month on record is January with 575.9mm of rain falling.

 Temperatures in the wet season average between 34.7 and 38.9OC during the day and 20.9 and 24.9OC overnight.
 Temperatures in the dry season average between 30.6 and 36.3OC during the day and 14.3 and 19.5OC at night.